BrightQin/RWSAN/README.md

 1. We already use the [mix-precision training](https://pytorch.org/docs/stable/notes/amp_examples.html) in the project to speed up the training process and save GPU memory.
 This strategy does not hurt the performance of RWSAN after testing.
 2. This project supports multi-GPU training.
 However, please do not use multi-GPU as it does not speed up the training process.
+3. A high-end CPU with fast single-core speed is recommended.

 ## Acknowledgement